GilleM/Kilbronogue_trip/README.md

 of 3 pages using HTML5 and CSS3, along with any other technologies I wanted to use.

 The choice of the first milestone's subject took me a lot of time.
-I spent hours trying to figure out what would make me happy to write about, subject I have enough materials (information and photos) about, and finally, the overall structure what my project will have in order to represent the best my intentions - to demonstrate my time in Kilbronogue, in West Cork, where I spent lovely several months of my life during Irish lock-down in 2020.
+I spent hours trying to figure out what would make me happy to write about, a subject I have enough materials (information and photos) about, and finally, an overall structure that best represents my intentions - to demonstrate my time in Kilbronogue, in West Cork, where I spent several lovely months of my life during Irish lockdown in 2020.